-Routine random checks will occur a minimum once a fortnight during exploration works and will not be limited to contractors operating drill rig equipment.
+Routine random checks will occur a minimum once a month during monitoring works.

 4.3 Soil Removal Procedures

 4.3.1 Personnel, PPE and Handheld Equipment

 Prior to Entering Project Site

 All equipment and personnel will undergo decontamination procedures prior to entering the wider Project site and will be signed off by the site supervisor prior to entry.
 The priority for decontamination is to ensure that equipment and personal gear is free of soil, and ideally, dry (sunlight and temperatures above 45 degrees are most effective).